SumoLogic/sumologictoolbox/readme.md

 ![Collector Source Copy](https://github.com/voltaire321/sumologictoolbox/blob/master/screenshots/sumotoolbox_collector_example.png "Source Copy")

 ![Search API Example](https://github.com/voltaire321/sumologictoolbox/blob/master/screenshots/sumotoolbox_search_example.png "Search API")

 Known Issues:
 =============

-* Option to modify collection start time when copying collectors does not currently work.
+* Option to modify collection start time when copying and restoring collectors does not currently work.
 Needs tweaking as currently the Sumo Logic Collector API does not like the value and substitutes "All Time" instead.

 * No status updates during searches.
 When executing a search, especially a lengthy one the UI becomes non-responsive